 - Double-click the RISA-2D icon to start the program.
-The Starting a Model dialog box will display. - Click Open Model Double-click the Tutorials folder, select RISA-2D Tutorial 4 Starter.r2d and click Open. - Click Close (or Cancel) to exit the (Global) Model Settings dialog box. - On the Window toolbar, click the Graphic Editing Toolbar button toolbar. to activate the Drawing toolbar. - On the Data Entry toolbar, click Close to close it.
+The Starting a Model dialog box will display. - Click Open Model Buble-click the Tutorials folder, select RISA-2D Tutorial 4 Starter.r2d and click Open. - Click Close I (or Cancel) to exit the (Global) Model Settings dialog box. - On the Window toolbar, click the Graphic Editing Toolbar button 2 to activate the Drawing toolbar. - On the Data Entry toolbar, click Close I to close it.